tiy-atx-ui-aug2015/notes-and-assignments/week_3/9.9.15-restaurant_typography/assignments/typographic-discovery-blog-post.md

----
-layout: assignment
-title:  "Blog Post on Typographic Discovery"
+# Blog Post on Typographic Discovery
-permalink: /09.07.15/typographic-discovery-blog-post/
----

 #### Description
 Write a blog post on your experience thus far with typography and creating typographic elements as a way to explore possible directions for your redesign.